ekkus93/sparkle_motion/docs/THE_PLAN.md

    with a `filesystem` namespace) and teach `adk_helpers.publish_artifact()` to switch between shim vs. real ADK based on `ARTIFACTS_BACKEND=filesystem`.
-4. **Manifest compatibility** – ensure the shim writes manifest files identical to ADK’s (checksum, size, mime, QA linkage).
+4. **Manifest compatibility** – ensure the shim writes manifest files identical to ADK’s (checksum, size, mime, finalize metadata).
 Production notebooks should not need to branch on backend.
 5. **Cleanup & retention** – add a simple garbage collector (CLI or notebook helper) that prunes artifacts older than `N` days to keep Drive usage in